Chronique/Nyawit-nih-orang/README.md

   - *View assets stored in your Smart Account.*
   - **Deposit**: Easily transfer assets from your EOA (Owner) to the Vault.
   - **Withdraw**: Transfer assets back to your main wallet.
-  - **Spam Filtering**: Automatically detects and sorts spam tokens to the bottom using Moralis data.
+  - **Spam Filtering**: Automatically detects and sorts spam tokens to the bottom using Alchemy data.
   - **Real-time Pricing**: Token prices fetched via GeckoTerminal.

 - **Interactive UI**: